superwerker/superwerker/docs/adrs/living-documentation.md

 ## Context

-A dashboard with more information and deep-links to resources, e.g. setting up SSO with existing identity providers, GuardDuty/Security Hub dashboards, AWS account setup
+A dashboard with more information and deep-links to resources, e.g. setting up SSO with existing identity providers, GuardDuty/Security Hub dashboards.

 ## Decision

-- Create a CW Dashboard called `suerwerker` in the AWS management account.
-The CW dashboard a) ensures a deep link which can be used to link from the README.md b) ensures user is authorized.
+- Create a CloudWatch Dashboard called `superwerker` in the AWS management account.
+The CW dashboard a) ensures a deep link which can be used to link from the README.md and b) ensures the user is authorized to access the information.
-- Display DNS delegation state and instructions
+- Display DNS delegation state and setup instructions
-- Refresh dashboard on events
+- Refresh dashboard on CloudWatch Events
 - All other features (#20) scoped out from 1.0 release

 ## Consequences